JTDean123/immunoHE/README.md

 Code to reproduce the work in "Prediction of immunotherapy response correlates from melanoma diagnostic H&E images"

+The code required to reproduce figures 3-5 in the manuscript is in the `figures` directory.

+*Instructions for reproducing all of the work in the manuscript from end to end:*

-## Collated TCGA data .
+#### Collated TCGA data .

-Collated TMB and immune signature data for TCGA-SKCM samples is found in ```data.tsv``` .
+Collated TMB and immune signature data for TCGA-SKCM samples is found in ```data.tsv```.

-*Note, RNASeq and H&E slides/patches are not needed to reproduce the figures in the manuscript, however if you would like to start from scratch you can follow the steps below.*

 #### Download RNASeq data